Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Banach Contraction Principle and Gronwall Inequality

 Both the Banach Contraction Principle \cite{Banach1922} and Gronwall Inequality \cite{Gronwall1919} are fundamental tools in analysis, particularly in the study of differential equations, stability analysis, and control theory.
 They are often applied to prove existence and uniqueness of solutions, estimate bounds on solutions, and establish stability results. \begin{thm}[Banach Contraction Principle] Let \((X, d)\) be a complete metric space, and let \(T: X \mapsto X\) be a contraction mapping, meaning there exists a constant \(c \in [0, 1)\) such that

-Then, there exists a unique point \(x^* \in X\) such that \(T(x^*) = x^*\). \end{thm} The Gronwall inequality is a key result used to derive bounds on solutions of differential inequalities.
-It provides a means to estimate the growth of a solution to a differential equation or an inequality, especially when the solution is constrained by an upper bound.
-There are several forms of Gronwall inequality, but one of the most common forms relevant to differential equations is the differential inequality form. \begin{thm} Suppose \( w(t) \) is a differentiable function on an interval \( [a, b] \), and satisfies the following differential inequality
+Then, there exists a unique point \(x^* \in X\) such that \(T(x^*) = x^*\). \end{thm} The Gronwall inequality is a fundamental result used to derive bounds on solutions of differential inequalities.
+It provides a systematic way to estimate the growth of a solution to a differential equation or an inequality, especially when the solution is constrained by an upper bound.
+There are several forms of Gronwall inequality, but one of the most common forms relevant to differential equations is the differential inequality form.
+A detailed proof of the version of Gronwall inequality used in this paper can be found in Appendix~\ref{app:Gronwall}. \begin{thm}[Gronwall Inequality] Suppose \(w\) is differentiable on an interval \([a,b]\) and satisfies